brettshollenberger/codecabulary/Setting Up RSpec.md

 		bundle

 To download RSpec and get moving.
-Next in your course of action, you'll check out [Writing Specs in RSpec]()
+Next in your course of action, we recommend you check out [Writing Specs in RSpec](https://github.com/brettshollenberger/ruby_wiki/blob/master/Writing%20Specs%20in%20RSpec.md), and then move on to [RSpec Methods](https://github.com/brettshollenberger/ruby_wiki/blob/master/RSpec%20Methods.md).